karam-ajaj/NFS-Share/Mounting NFS share from Linux to Windows server.md

 ```

-# client
+# Steps on the client
-Start Windows Powershell as the administrator
+1. Start Windows Powershell as the administrator
-Verify that the feature is available using the command Get-WindowsFeature -Name NFS*
+2. Verify that the feature is available using the command Get-WindowsFeature -Name NFS*
-Run the command Install-WindowsFeature -Name NFS-Client to install the feature
+3. Run the command Install-WindowsFeature -Name NFS-Client to install the feature
-Open command prompt as admin and run command nfsadmin client stop
+4. Open command prompt as admin and run command nfsadmin client stop
-Navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\ClientForNFS\CurrentVersion\Default
+5. Navigate to HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\ClientForNFS\CurrentVersion\Default
-Add new DWORD 32-bit as follows
+6. Add new DWORD 32-bit as follows
 AnonymousUID value 65534 binary
 AnonymousGID value 65534 binary
-In the command prompt opened as admin, type nfsadmin client start
+7. In the command prompt opened as admin, type nfsadmin client start
-Run the following command in a command prompt (not Powershell) to set the NFS configuration:
+8. Run the following command in a command prompt (not Powershell) to set the NFS configuration:
 nfsadmin client localhost config fileaccess=755 SecFlavors=+sys -krb5 -krb5i
-mount the share on Windows server: mount -o anon \\<nfs server>\<exported share path> <drive letter>:
+9. mount the share on Windows server: mount -o anon \\<nfs server>\<exported share path> <drive letter>: